joaogil04/Secure-Decentralized-Database/README.md

 * **Share 2 (Knowledge):** Encrypted with a key derived from the user's password (share_pass.dat).
 Both shares are required to reconstruct the Master Key in memory, which then decrypts the RSA Private Key.

-2. **Confidentiality (AES + RSA)**
+**2. Confidentiality (AES + RSA)**

 When sending a file to the network (e.g., Alice to Bob and Charlie):

    1. A random, unique **Symmetric Key (AES-128)** is generated for the message.

    2. The data is encrypted with this key (using Fernet, which includes HMAC for integrity).

    3. The symmetric key is encrypted repeatedly with the **Public Key of each recipient** (RSA-OAEP).

    4. Only recipients with the corresponding Private Key can decrypt the symmetric key to read the data.

-3. **Integrity and Authenticity (Digital Signatures)**
+**3. Integrity and Authenticity (Digital Signatures)**

 To ensure data origin and prevent tampering:

    1. The sender calculates the SHA-256 hash of the encrypted data.

    2. The sender signs this hash with their **Private Key** (RSA-PSS).

    3. Receivers verify the signature using the sender's **Public Key**.
 If validation fails, the data is rejected.

-4. **Searchable Symmetric Encryption (SSE)**
+**4. Searchable Symmetric Encryption (SSE)**

 The system allows searching for encrypted data without decrypting it: